GiovannyJ/SE-project2/README.md

  cd API
  go run main.go
  ```
-The API is not running and the pages can be viewed
+The API is now running and the pages can be viewed